Foblex Flow

 Notes and pitfalls

-• If fCanBeConnectedInputs is empty or undefined, there is no allow-list restriction.
+• If the allow-list (fCanBeConnectedTo / legacy fCanBeConnectedInputs) is empty or undefined, there is no allow-list restriction.

 • If you use both ids and categories in one array, make them distinguishable (see conventions above).